thakurcoderz/thakurcoderz/README.md

 # 💫About Me :

-## Saurabh Singh - Software Engineer
+## Saurabh Singh - SE

-Highly skilled software engineer with experience in various technologies and programming languages.
-Proven ability to work as a full-stack developer across web and mobile platforms.
+Highly skilled software engineer with over 6 years of experience in web development, specializing in backend development using Laravel and Python.
+Proven ability to build robust, scalable, and secure applications.
+Proficient in full-stack development across web and mobile platforms, with a strong focus on data handling and API development.

 ## 🌐Socials
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/scribbles_of_saurabh)